Compensation claims by the renter

 It is prudent for parties to ask for, in writing, any document they wish to see before the VCAT hearing.
-If a document is not provided before the hearing, parties may wish to consider requesting an adjournment on the basis of procedural fair-ness, or to raise the issue with VCAT with respect to credibility.
-It may also be possible to compel a part to produce a particular document (s 104 VCAT Act).
+If a document is not provided before the hearing, parties may wish to consider requesting an adjournment on the basis of procedural fairness, or to raise the issue with VCAT with respect to credibility.
+It may also be possible to compel a party (or third parties) to produce a particular document (s 104 VCAT Act).

 According to VCAT Rule 8.10(1), an application for compensation must state the amount of compensation being claimed.

 While it is the rental provider’s obligation to prove their claim, it is prudent for the renter to provide any evidence that shows: